Muhiuddin Khan: Works

 Khan wrote, edited and published Islamic literature in Bangla.
 He gave the realization of the fact that Muhammad can be a separate topic of literature, and it can be unique.
 Today, Seerat Literature is a rich section of Bengali language.
 He has translated and compiled nearly 105 books.
-He translated the eight volume Tafsir book Maarreef al Quran of Muhammad Shafi Deobandi from Urdu to Bengali.
+He translated the eight volume Tafsir book Maarreef al Quran of Muhammad Shafi from Urdu to Bengali.
 It is published from the Islamic Foundation Bangladesh.
 In 1413 Hijri, the King Fahd Quran printing project of Madinah distributed the Tafseer printing in one volume in Bengali to the Bengali speakers throughout the world free of cost.
 Khan translated Al-Ghazali's Ihyau Ulumuddin and Abul Kalam Azad's Insaniat Mawt ki Darwaje Por (The form of humanity in the face of death).
 His established Madina Publications has published 600 quality books from the year 1957 in various subjects including the Quran, Hadith, Seerat-e Rasool, history, tradition and dictionary.